Colleges by Location

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 604 students overall (including freshmen) at Case Western Reserve University in 2025.
+604 students, including freshmen, obtained institutional non-need-based financial aid at this school in 2025.
 291 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total amount of institutional scholarships and awards that were not based on financial need was $93,007,843.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $7,531,609 USD.

 Open Applications